Los Angeles Conspiracy Attorney

 Have you been arrested for your alleged connection to a crime in Los Angeles?
 Are you facing criminal charges for conspiracy?
 If so, do not hesitate to contact The Rodriguez Law Group to find out how we can help to minimize the consequences of your criminal case.

-Los Angeles conspiracy attorney Ambrosio Rodriguez is a former prosecutor with over 18 years of experience.
+Los Angeles conspiracy attorney Ambrosio Rodriguez is a former prosecutor with over 23 years of experience.
 He can help you get the best possible outcome in your criminal conspiracy case.
+We have helped people facing serious criminal charges including domestic violence charges in Los Angeles, theft crimes, Los Angeles homicide cases, federal crimes, sex crimes, and more.
 Contact our downtown LA office at (213) 995-6767 to schedule a free consultation with our outstanding legal team.

 You Deserve An Experienced Defense Lawyer